SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-14-fda-covid-boosters-moderna.md

   committee meeting in the first place, so probably there are only minor discrepancies to be found here.
 - Then the usually dreary open public hearings.
 Last time we heard from a Trump whackaloon who accused scientists of "sedition".
-I wonder what wingnuttery will its face this time?
+I wonder what wingnuttery will show its face this time?
 - Then there's some Q&amp;A and discussion.
 The topic the big kahunas at the FDA want to see discussed is pre-defined.
 I like how they expressly ruled out discussion of people